hschimke/crypto-currency-graph-analyser/README.md

 # Deprecated: crypto-currency-graph-analyser

-This project is not maintained and points and data providers that no longer exist.
+This project is not maintained and points to data providers that no longer exist.